 The combination of these four capabilities results is the information within the Data Grid being reliable for use by transactional applications.

-An In-Memory Data Grid is a Data Grid that stores the information in memory to achieve very high performance, and uses redundancy—by keeping copies of that information synchronized across multiple servers—to ensure the resiliency of the system and the availability of the data during server failure.
+An In-Memory Data Grid is a Data Grid that stores the information in memory to achieve very high performance, and uses redundancy—by keeping copies of that information synchronized across multiple servers—to ensure the resiliency of the system and the availability of the data in the event of server failure.

-The application objects must be shared across multiple servers because a middleware application is horizontally scaled by adding servers - each server running an instance of the application.
-Since the application instance running on one server may read and write some same information as an application instance on another server, the information must be shared.
-The alternative is to always access that information from a shared resource, such as a database, but this lowers performance by requiring both remote coordinated access and Object/Relational Mapping (ORM), and decrease scalability by making that shared resource a bottleneck.
+The application objects must be shared across multiple servers because a middleware application (such as eBay and Amazon.com) is horizontally scaled by adding servers - each server running an instance of the application.
+Since the application instance running on one server may read and write some of the same information as an application instance on another server, the information must be shared.
+The alternative is to always access that information from a shared resource, such as a database, but this will lower performance by requiring both remote coordinated access and Object/Relational Mapping (ORM), and decrease scalability by making that shared resource a bottleneck.

 An In-Memory Data Grid achieves low response times for data access by keeping the information in-memory and in the application object form, and by sharing that information across multiple servers.
 In other words, applications may be able to access the information that they require without any network communication and without any data transformation step such as ORM.
 In cases where network communication is required, the Oracle Coherence avoids introducing a Single Point of Bottleneck (SPOB) by partitioning—spreading out—information across the grid, with each server being responsible for managing its own fair share of the total set of information.